bitfoxtop/EmailRankings/README.md

 # EmailRankings
-Here I got the statistics for emails which appear in the public tech lists.
+Here I got the statistics for emails in the public tech mailing lists.
+The statistics was done in Apache Spark.

 The report has three parts included: